Double Cross Roads

 Double Cross Roads is a 1930 pre-Code American crime drama film directed by George E. Middleton and Alfred L. Werker and starring Robert Ames, Lila Lee and Edythe Chapman.
 It was produced and distributed by Fox Film, recorded on the Movietone sound system.

-Synopsis
+Plot

 Ex-convict David Harvey attempts to go straight and settles in a small town where he meets and falls in love with Mary Carlyle.
 His former gang tries to persuade him to take part in a robbery of a wealthy woman but he refuses until discovering that Mary is in league with the gang.